gic81/ATM90E26_rpi_port/README.md

-ATM90E26 Raspberry Pi port by Giuseppe Conti.
+ATM90E26 Raspberry Pi port by Giuseppe Conti tested on Raspberry pi 3.

 To use it follow the instruction below